-From 2019, entry to these schools will be through a single one hour bespoke cognitive ability test taken at a Consortium School.
-There will be no further written assessments at Consortium Schools, and more emphasis will be placed on their interview processes.
+Entry to these schools is through a single one hour bespoke cognitive ability test taken at a Consortium School.
+There are no further written assessments at Consortium Schools, and emphasis is placed on their interview processes.

 The London Consortium Schools are: Francis Holland (Regent’s Park), Francis Holland (Sloane Square), Notting Hill and Ealing High School,Queen's College, St. Helen’s School, South Hampstead High School, Channing School, More House, Northwood College for Girls, Queen’s Gate School, St James Senior Girls’ School, and The Godolphin & Latymer School.

 London Girls’ Schools not in a Group: City of London School for Girls, Haberdashers’ Aske’s, North London Collegiate, St Paul’s Girls’ School.
 All boarding schools.

 Please contact each school for which you wish your daughter to be considered requesting an Application Form and any other relevant information.

 N.B.
 You must complete a separate application form for each school in the consortium you wish to apply for whether they are in the same group or not.

 The individual schools to which you have applied will then process your application and send you any necessary information.
 You are strongly advised to attend Open Days at all the schools for which you have applied and you should ring each school early in the Autumn Term for the dates and times of Open Days.

 When you register with a Consortium School you will be asked to state at which school you wish your daughter to take the entrance test.
 She will be given equal consideration by the other schools in the Consortium.
 Please note that candidates may only sit the test at ONE school and must have applied to the school where she sits the examination.